All Cities / Oregon / Portland

 Portland has separate building, plumbing, electrical, and mechanical permits.
 Oregon 12% state surcharge on all.
+Residential building permits also incur a Development Services Fee - Residential (valuation-based).
 Oregon electrical administered at state level via OAR.

 Permit Cost by Project